- Winter quarter: smartphone Lab option!

-- All students will experiment with DSP implementations on their own smartphone or check out a device from the iPads for Teaching and Learning Program (see below)
+- Experiment with DSP implementations on your own smartphone or check out a device from the iPads for Teaching and Learning Program (see below)

 - Register for EE 264W to satisfy the writting in the major and EE undergraduate design course requirements

 What is Signal Processing?

-Video courtesy of the IEEE Signal Processing Society.
+Video courtesy of the IEEE Signal Processing in Everyday Life series.

 - Discrete-Time Signal Processing, 3/E, Alan V. Oppenheim and Ronald W. Schafer, Pearson, 2010